LN-Patnaik/GIT_BRANCHING_ASSIGNMENT/README.txt

-Contents of the Assignment folder are grouped into These folder contains html files
+Contents of the Assignment folder are grouped into 3 types These folder contains html files
 These folder contains css files